BieremaBoyzProgramming/bbpPairings/README.txt

 engine for computing the pairings.

 The program currently implements the 2017 rules for the Dutch system.
-It also includes an attempt to implement the Burstein system, but after examination of a tournament manager using it, the SPP decided against endorsement of the Burstein system due to multiple concerns.
+It also includes a flawed implementation of a version of the Burstein system, not endorsed by the SPP.

 The program's interface is designed to be very similar to that described in the advanced user manual for JaVaFo 1.4 (with permission to do so from the author,